jolpica/jolpica-f1/docs/README.md

 `MRData` : The root object of the json response.

-`MRData.series` : The racing series that the races are a part of.
+`MRData.series` : The racing series of the results (always `f1`).

+`MRData.xmlns` : Blank, provided for compatibility with legacy ergast API.

 `MRData.url` : The API URL that the returned data was retrived from (without query paramters).

-`MRData.limit` : The limit of results that could be returned from this call.
+`MRData.limit` : The limit used for this call.
+May be different from the query parameter set in some cases.

 `MRData.offset` : The result offset of this call.

 `MRData.total` : The total number of items available from the endpoint.

 ---

-## Known differences between Jolpica and Ergast

-- Jolpica doesn't support XML responses like Ergast does